kausikk/discordyt/README.md

 - add runtime to "Playing song" response

 Done:
+- change guild state to store channel id as string instead of *string -> done
 - play queue!!! -> done, but not thoroughly tested
 - better way to build string buffer for response -> done
 - songId is input directly into full path, should be checked -> basically done, as long as we trust youtube api output